 - Connect to critical business systems

-- Choozle wanted to maintain their user experience relative to payments while transitioning to NetSuite.
+- Choozle wanted to maintain its user experience relative to payments while transitioning to NetSuite.

 - Elenteny Imports needed to replace their manual same-day payment processing workflow with an online option.

-Having goals and requirements clearly defined will make the evaluation process much easier to perform based on information - not your gut.
+Having goals and conditions clearly defined makes the evaluation process much easier in the long run.

-Make a short list of AR platforms and reach out, asking them to either vet your list or provide an RFP.
-For those that make the cut, request a demo of the functionality you need and pricing based on your requirements.
-Take it a step further by loading some of your own AR test data to see how things function.
+Make a shortlist of AR platforms and reach out, asking them to either vet your list or provide an RFP.
+Then request a demo of the functionality you need and pricing based on your requirements for those who make the cut.
+If possible, ask some of your AR professionals to join you in the call.
+Some organizations can even take it a step further by providing a customized data test.

-And don’t forget to mention your existing systems so they can give you an estimate of the transition time, development work, and associated costs.
-All these inputs will help you compare AR automation platforms and quantify future costs.
+And don't forget to mention your existing systems so they can give you an estimate of the transition time, development work, and associated costs.
+These inputs will help you better compare AR automation platforms and quantify future costs.

 Get Buy-in from Decision-Makers

-If you’re not the only one who signs on the dotted line for sweeping changes, it’s important to gain buy-in from those who do - like peers and superiors.
-The key piece of this puzzle is contextualizing your request so it fits in with the goals of both the organization and individual decision-makers.
+If you're not the only one who signs on the dotted line for sweeping changes, it's crucial to gain buy-in from those who do - like peers and superiors.
+The key piece of this puzzle is contextualizing your request to fit in with the goals of both the organization and individual decision-makers.

 Making sure you address the "what's in it for me?" question will help persuade peers and superiors, but that's not all:

 - Timing is everything.
-Consider when you ask based on a big opportunity to present, a new corporate goal that aligns with AR automation, or a change in the company’s financial status.
+Consider when the best time to present your case would be — for example, linking AR automation to a new corporate goal or to a change in the company's financial status.

 - Involve others in your pitch.
 Demonstrating that superiors are already on board with your recommendations will help lend weight to your cause.

 - Always offer solutions.
-One of the best ways to drive change is to demonstrate that you’ve found a solution.
-All your audience has to do is say “yes”.
+One of the best ways to drive change is demonstrating that you've found a solution.
+All your audience has to do is say "yes."

 Your Automation Approach Influences Your Results

-- Choozle decreased Days Sales Outstanding (DSO) by ⅓ in 6 months
+- Choozle decreased Days Sales Outstanding by ⅓ in 6 months

 - Elenteny Imports doubled invoice volume in a year with no new headcount